cavineers/Vision2021/README.md

 To test against images clone this repository and then put the testing images into the test_imgs dir and type `python3 detect.py --weights ./best.pt  --source ./test_imgs` in a terminal to run a detection.
 It will output the resulted images into the runs directory.
 To run against a webcam in real time run this command `python3 detect.py --weights ./best.pt  --source 0` changing the source to be 0.

+**Args**: The system defaults to running in headless mode on websocket port ws://10.45.41.2:5808 use `--dev t` and / or `--headless False` to change these defaults to localhost or desktop mode.

 ### To create a venv (Using python 3.8+ (if on mac 3.9 does not work...))
 1. download virtualenv with pip3 (`pip3 install virtualenv`)
 2. run `python3 -m venv /path/to/new/virtual/environment`